Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a radial symbol, your work begins to expand, perfectly magnifying every detail.
 Choose a central creature within range, then make a Focus attack against all creatures within a radius of them equal to the essence spent on this spell.
 If you hit, for each point of essence that you spent on this spell:

 - copy 6 + Presence stacks of absorption from the central creature
 - copy 6 + Presence stacks of afflictions from the central creature, of your choice if there are more than this many stacks